 The real estate in the Boston University neighborhood really stands out in the way it looks for a unique reason: this neighborhood has a higher proportion of apartment complexes or high-rise apartments than nearly every neighborhood in the country.
 Most neighborhoods are a mixture of real estate and housing types, but here it is almost entirely dominated by big apartment buildings and complexes.
 In fact, 96.1% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 99.2% of American neighborhoods.

-In addition, 98.1% of the real estate in the Boston University neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+In addition, renter-occupied real estate is dominant in the Boston University neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 98.1%, which is higher than 98.8% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 33.1% of the residential real estate vacant, the Boston University neighborhood claims the distinction of having a higher vacancy rate than 95.9% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 Furthermore, the Boston University neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 92.7% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-American households most often have a car, and regularly they have two or three.
-But households in the Boston University neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Boston University neighborhood have a highly unusual car ownership.
 38.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.0% of U.S. neighborhoods.

 Did you know that the Boston University neighborhood has more Arab and Lebanese ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.8% of this neighborhood's residents have Arab ancestry and 1.3% have Lebanese ancestry.